SilentisVox/Silence/README.md

 # Silence

-Silence is an open-source, cross-platform adversary emulation and red team framework designed to help organizations of all sizes conduct comprehensive security testing.
-Its primary purpose is to stage and manage reverse shells, making it an essential tool for penetration testers and security professionals.
+Silence is an open source, cross platform framework designed to help organizations of all sizes practice security testing.
+Its primary purpose is to stage and manage reverse shells.
+This makes it a very important tool for pentesters and offsec practicers.

-The server is supported on Windows and Linux.
+The service as a whole, is fully operational on both Windows and Linux.

 [![Python](https://img.shields.io/badge/Python-%E2%89%A5%203.6-yellow.svg)](https://www.python.org/)
 <img src="https://img.shields.io/badge/Developed%20on-Windows%2011-1677CF">